 I’m finishing my third straight summer of potty training.
-WooHoo!?
+Woohoo!?
 (At least that’s what I remember . . .
-I seem to have blocked out all recollections of potty training my eldest 2ish years ago.)
+I seem to have blocked out all recollections of potty training my eldest two years ago.)
 Of all the parenting hurdles I’ve been through, potty training was one of the more daunting the first time around.
-I had no idea where to start, and three kids and two years later I still don’t have all the answers.
+I had no idea where to start, and three kids and two years later, I still don’t have all the answers.
 But I do have some suggestions that will help you navigate this momentous occasion.

 There’s still plenty of warm weather left–you can do it!

-(Much of this material is based on knowledge gained from Jamie Glowackie’s excellent book, Oh Crap!
-Potty Training: Everything Modern Parents Need to Know to Do it Once, and Do it Right.
+(Much of this material is based on knowledge gained from Jamie Glowacki’s excellent book on potty training.
 And of course, lots and lots of practice and experience on my part.)

 #1: YOU have to be committed.

 You have to teach your child to use the bathroom.
 Bathroom functions themselves are primal and don’t need to be taught, but learning where it’s appropriate to put the pee and poo is a social skill that must be learned.
 Most kids will not wake up one day and decide that they want to put their pee and poo in the potty.
 But that’s ok since they have you to teach them!
 Think about potty training as a gift you give your child.